 Impossible Bisquick Pie

 Honestly this is great right out of the freezer defrosted just a tad where it isn’t hard but a bit chewy.
 It’s almost like a homemade Mounds bar in a slice and OMG so good.
-Almost as good as a piece of pumpkin sheet cake in the morning which I’m guilty of doing during the holidays.
+If you wanted to pair it with something savory for dinner, make Bisquick crustless quiche with it.

 A close-up of a coconut pie, reminiscent of a Bisquick Impossible Pie Recipe, in a round glass dish with a slice removed, revealing its creamy interior.
 The top is golden brown and textured with shredded coconut.
 The pie rests on a grey surface.